pascalgolec/StructuralDDP.jl/docs/src/index.md

 # StructuralDDP.jl Documentation

-This package defines, solves and simulates discrete dynamic optimization problems with value function iteration fast.
+This package defines, solves and simulates discrete dynamic optimization problems with value function iteration.
 It features different options to add structure to the problem and provide information about its properties.
 A wide range of problems can be solved very fast this way.

 The general workflow is to define a problem, solve it, simulate it, and then analyze it.
 The full code for an example is: